GavenDcosta/100dayscodingchallenge-/README.md

 Day 62: Made some changes in yesterdays code and also learnt about objects in React

 Day 63: I learnt about Props in React

+Day 64: I learnt another way of using Props in React